 Roy's website has a really good description of the core concepts behind his investment strategies.
 Check it out when you have a few minutes!

 No. When following the TSP Tips recommendations (or anyone's recommendations), sometimes your account may be down for the week.
 Maybe the month.
-Maybe even a few months.
+Maybe even a year.

 "Well hell, why would I pay for advice just to lose money?"
 A fair question.
 And the answer is, because no one (including us) can post profits all the time.
 Our strategy is focused strongly on *long-term gain*.
 An average of almost 10% annually from 2003 to 2013, in fact.
-Basically, while you may lose battles, you have a much better chance of winning the war.
+Basically, while you may lose battles, we try our best to help you win the war.

 The answer here is pretty similar to question 7; different strategies produce different results.
 For example, we did very well in 2013, gaining around 25%.
 But so did a lot of people.
 The S fund grew 35% in 2013.

 "Well hell, I'll just keep my money in the S fund then."
-True, you can do that, and you'd have done very well in recent months.
+True, you can do that, and you'd have done very well in those months.
 But the key is balance.
 The S fund also lost 38% in 2008; we gained 4.2%.
-It's not all about big gains.
+It's not all about big gains all the time.

 There's a wealth of information on the Weisert Investments site if you want to gain a bit more knowledge about smart investing and risk management.